 The pandemic ultimately forced The City to suspend its celebrations, but The #DOWNNOW Project —as in, “It’s goin’ down now!” and “Are you down now?”— had already occurred to me as a way to continue showcasing Chicago music, while conscientiously addressing current times and issues.

-The project will present stories of healing and activism, and create movement anthems.
-My inspirations are the legendary Studs Terkel (a primary influence as a broadcaster/interviewer and social/cultural critic), and Chicago’s rich history of Black music activism (exemplified by iconic artists like Curtis Mayfield, Oscar Brown Jr., and The Staple Singers).
+The project is an ambitious intersection of urban music, arts & culture, with high ideals of social justice, human rights and press freedom.
+It will present dialogues for healing and action, and create original movement anthems.
+My inspirations are the legendary Studs Terkel (a primary influence as an interviewer/broadcaster and social/cultural critic), and Chicago’s rich history of Black music activism (exemplified by iconic artists like Curtis Mayfield, Oscar Brown Jr., and The Staple Singers).
+I’m also heavily influenced by the brilliance of Don Cornelius and Soul Train.